 - In the Controls category, click Checkbox.

-The checkbox button will be added exactly where you place the insertion pointer.
+The checkbox button will be added exactly where you placed your insertion pointer.

 - Follow the same steps to add the checkbox to the rest of the items.
 Or, copy and paste the checkbox at the beginning of each line.

-Clicking on this checkbox will mark an “X” symbol in the box.
-However, you can change it to include any symbol you want (like this: ☑).
+By default, clicking on this checkbox will mark an “X” symbol in the box.
+But this is not what we want.
+We want to see a tick mark inside the tick box when it is clicked.
+You can change it to include any symbol you want (like this: ☑).
 Continue the steps below to learn how to change the checked symbol.

 - Go to the Developer tab, in the Controls category, click on Properties.